Vomiting in Children 3 Months to 1 Year: Care Instructions

 • The amount of ORS your baby needs depends on your baby's age and size.
 You can give the ORS in a dropper, spoon, or bottle.

 • Do not give your child over-the-counter antidiarrhea or upset-stomach medicines without talking to your doctor first.
-Do not give Pepto-Bismol or other medicines that contain salicylates (a form of aspirin) or aspirin.
-Aspirin has been linked to Reye syndrome, a serious illness.
+Pepto-Bismol or other medicines may contain salicylates, a form of aspirin.
+Do not give aspirin to children.
+Aspirin has been linked to Reye syndrome, a rare but serious illness.

 When should you call for help?